adrian-lison/covid-reporting-switzerland/README.md

 - `geoRegion` The code for the respective canton or all of Switzerland, see [here](https://www.covid19.admin.ch/api/data/documentation/models/sources-definitions-dailyincomingdata.md#georegion).
 - `total` The cumulative number of events on `date_X` that have so far been reported until `date_report`.
 Ideally, this number should be strictly increasing over time.
 This is however not guaranteed, see [Caveats](#caveats).

+Note that to reduce the size of the datasets, we only include reporting dates on which the entry for a specific event date was updated.
+For example, if the case count for a specific date changes on Friday and remains unchanged over the weekend, then Saturday and Sunday are not shown in the dataset, as they are identical to the entry on Friday.
+They can be easily reconstructed of course.

 ## Coverage
 The recording starts at `2020-11-05` (first available snapshot).
 The time series resolution is daily, but updates are not published by FOPH every day: Until `2022-04-01`, a daily reporting schedule except for weekends was used.
 After that, a weekly reporting schedule was used, with the new report being published every Tuesday.